< Back: Monastic period menu | Main menu | Search | Contact | Copyright

 Saint Vincent Archabbey

-The New City Series.
-From 1963 to 1968, both in Washington and back at the Monastery, Roman created this series of paintings on wood panels.
-The panels were an industrial grade 3/4" plywood that he prepared by brushing the surface to raise the grain.
-He then primed it with several layers of white gesso.
+The New City Series Technique.
+From 1963 to 1968, both in Washington and back at the Monastery, these paintings were created on wood panels.
+For me this echoed the tradition of the traditional; "Eikon" panel.
+The panels were an industrial grade 3/4" plywood prepared by first brushing the surface to raise the grain and remove less stable wood fiber.
+They were then primed with several layers of white gesso.

 Interpretation: Click here for a statement on this New City series.